RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   - Show plots from the Variable Explorer.
   - Change the current working directory using the Working Directory toolbar.
   - Use `Ctrl+Shift+C` to copy text.
-* Add options to show environment variables and `sys.path` contents.
+* Add menu entries to show environment variables and `sys.path` contents.
 * Automatically load the Cython extension if Cython is installed.

 #### Find in Files